chef-boneyard/chef-web-docs-2016/chef_master/source/community_plugin_knife.rst

      - Adds the ability to provision, list, and manage |cisco ucs| servers.
 Learn more: https://github.com/velankanisys/knife-ucs.
    * - knife-voxel
      - Adds the ability to provision instances in the |voxel| cloud.
 Learn more: https://github.com/voxeldotnet/knife-voxel.
+   * - knife-whisk
+     - Adds the ability to create new servers in a team environment.
+Learn more: https://github.com/Banno/knife-whisk.
    * - knife-xapi
      - Adds support for |xenserver|.
 Learn more: https://github.com/spheromak/knife-xapi.